markd315/ElectrumTaxCalculator/README.md

 # ElectrumTaxCalculator

+**I no longer recommend Electrum as a cryptocurrency wallet, [see why](https://github.com/spesmilo/electrum/issues/5183).**

+**If you choose to use it anyway, be careful to use version 3.3.3 or higher (beware the version 4.0.0 scam!) and do not follow any auto-upgrade links.**

 As a cryptocurrency miner, you must pay taxes on cost-basis sales for capital gains AND for mining revenue.

 Generates two reportable tax figures from your Electrum-exported transaction history by pinging API's for historical price quotes.